Stefano Bontade: Sicilian Mafia Commission

 In 1970, the Sicilian Mafia Commission was revived.
 It consisted of ten members but would initially be ruled by a triumvirate consisting of Gaetano Badalamenti, Stefano Bontade and the Corleonesi boss Luciano Leggio, although it was Salvatore Riina who actually would represent the Corleonesi.
 At the time Bontade was emerging as one of the Sicilian Mafia's acknowledged leaders.
 Young, rich, personable, intelligent and judicious, as well as the son of a renowned Mafia boss, it all made Bontade an undisputed candidate to sit on the Sicilian Mafia Commission.
-In 1975 the full Commission was reconstituted under the leadership of Badalamenti.
+In 1975, the full Commission was reconstituted under the leadership of Badalamenti.
 The Mafia Commission was meant to settle disputes and keep the peace, but Leggio and his stand-in and successor, Salvatore Riina, were plotting to decimate the Palermo clans, including Bontade and Bontade's ally, Salvatore Inzerillo.
 At the close of 1978, the leadership of the Sicilian Mafia changed.
-Gaetano Badalamenti, was expelled from the Commission and Michele Greco replaced him.
+Gaetano Badalamenti was expelled from the Commission and Michele Greco replaced him.
 This marked the end of a period of relative peace and signified a major change in the Mafia itself.
-Greco was actually allied with Salvatore Riina, and he subsequently used his position to lure many more of Bontade's friends to their deaths in the subsequent Mafia War.
+Greco was allied with Salvatore Riina, and he subsequently used his position to lure many more of Bontade's friends to their deaths in the subsequent Mafia War.
 Historically, the Greco clan from Croceverde Giardini had been at odds with the Greco clan of Ciaculli led by Salvatore "Ciaschiteddu" Greco, of whom Bontade was an ally.

 Second Mafia War

-The Second Mafia War raged from 1981 to 1983.
+The Second Mafia War raged from 1981 to 1984.
 In fact, two wars were being waged simultaneously by the Corleonesi clan.
 Riina had secretly formed an alliance of mafiosi in different families, cutting across clan divisions, in defiance of the rules concerning loyalty in Cosa Nostra.
 This secretive inter-family group became known as the Corleonesi.
 They slaughtered the ruling families of the Palermo Mafia to take control of the organisation, while waging a parallel war against Italian authorities and law enforcement to intimidate and prevent effective investigations and prosecutions.

 The Corleonesi initiated the war against the coalition led by Bontade and Badalamenti to try to control heroin trafficking.
 They began by first eliminating Bontade's allies outside Palermo, including Giuseppe Di Cristina and Giuseppe Calderone, the bosses of Riesi and Catania, in an effort to isolate the Palermitan bosses.
 Despite the larger economic means and the wider international network, the Bontade-Spatola-Inzerillo-Badalamenti network was unable to withstand the overmuch violence of the Corleonesi.
 The most important members of the Inzerillo, Spatola and Gambino clans were arrested in March 1980 for heroin trafficking, which undermined Bontade's position significantly.

-On 23 April 1981, while driving home from his 42nd birthday party in Palermo, Bontade was killed with a Kalashnikov by Riina's favourite hitman Pino Greco, also known as Scarpuzzedda ("little shoe").
-Bontade's close ally Salvatore Inzerillo was killed three weeks later with the same weapon.
+In 1981, in an attempt to control the situation, Bontade plotted Totò Riina's killing but the latter learned all through Michele Greco, a former ally of Bontade's.